ArbitrumFoundation/docs/docs/security-council-members.md

 1.  [gzeon](https://x.com/gzeon) is a smart contract engineer at Offchain Labs and a leaderboard warden and judge at Code4rena. gzeon has developed and maintained major components of the Arbitrum smart contract codebase and has contributed to resolving critical blockchain security incidents.
     - `0xe2e9d5B97d8C0457B1cf80BC93802bce4DF03e33`
-2. [Gauntlet](https://x.com/gauntlet_xyz) is a DeFi quantitative research firm, represented by Ryan Wegner (Head of Security).
+2. [Gauntlet](https://x.com/gauntlet_xyz) is a DeFi quantitative research firm, represented by John Morrow.
 Gauntlet specializes in data-driven treasury and risk management, mechanism design, vulnerability analysis, proactive threat identification, and incident response.
 Gauntlet also serves on the Security Councils for Scroll and Polygon.
     - `0xf8d47784EE7F3eBD40Bd83CB822e3161742B1988`
 3. [Emiliano Bonassi](https://x.com/emilianobonassi) is the Rollup Engineering Lead at Conduit.
 Emiliano has identified and responded to multiple security emergencies, and developed open-source security tools.
 Emiliano also serves on the Optimism Security Council, the Sherlock Protocol Claims Committee, and is a founding member of Seal911.
     - `0x33ddb82e68940f0e4C1050885BcE8faF5Ddd1b93`